Ballet for Seniors

 Class Award

-Regular class attendance and min 2 x 30min extra rehearsals and 1 x Dress Rehearsal
+Regular class attendance and min 60min extra rehearsals and 1 x Dress Rehearsal

 Adult Classical Level 2